warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Wisconsin

 The appraisal obtained in connection with the origination of the Loan, as well as the appraiser who performed it, must meet all of the applicable requirements of this Guide and applicable laws and regulations.
-The Seller must ensure that the value is supported.
+The Client must ensure that the value is supported.

-For closed-end credit transactions secured by real property (other than exempt transactions), the Seller is required to provide the consumer an initial disclosure within three business days of receipt of application to enable understanding of basic terminology of a loan and its costs immediately and over time.
+For closed-end credit transactions secured by real property (other than exempt transactions), the Client is required to provide the consumer an initial disclosure within three business days of receipt of application to enable understanding of basic terminology of a loan and its costs immediately and over time.
 This disclosure is called the Loan Estimate.

 The Loan Estimate must contain a good faith estimate of credit costs and transaction terms